Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Of course we do have traffic and traffic jams and bottlenecks, but have you ever driven in other cities like Montreal, Boston, Miami, Manchester or Cardiff?
 Traffic there is OUTRAGEOUS!

 When you consider how bad traffic is in many other parts of the country, we have it pretty good here in Halifax.
-On the plus side, we have two ferry services: The Alderney Ferry service crosses from Alderney Landing in downtown Dartmouth to Halifax and the Woodside Ferry service crosses from Woodside to Halifax.
-Both locations have Park & Ride lots, plus the ferry service is accessible, and integrated with the bus services and a super way to get into the City each day.
-The traffic in Halifax at its worst is incredibly manageable -it’s just the roads, pot holes, constant construction and distracted drivers that make travelling less fun (when you know you know 😉
+Sure, it’s not perfect, and there are constant issues—especially when the weather turns iffy and people forget how to drive—but in general, traffic here is fairly manageable.
+If you’re moving to Halifax, you’ll be happy to know that we have two ferry services: The Alderney Ferry crosses from Alderney Landing in downtown Dartmouth to Halifax, and the Woodside Ferry crosses from Woodside to Halifax.
+Both locations have Park & Ride lots, and the ferry service is accessible, integrated with the bus service, and a fairly enjoyable way to travel into the city each day.

 A large body of water with a city in the background